-Identifies the userid of the private RSCS network machines that carry only DirMaint traffic in our cluster.
-Use of a private network will be significantly faster than putting your DirMaint traffic on the general RSCS network.
+Identify the userid of the private RSCS network machines that carry only DirMaint traffic in our cluster, or the userid of the general RSCS machine.
+Use of a private network may be significantly faster than putting your DirMaint traffic on the general RSCS network.

-Example-DirMaint Cluster With CSE Shared Spooling:
+Example-DirMaint SSI Cluster With CSE Shared Spooling: